midnightempriss/PvPMagic-WoW-Addon/readme.md

 - Client-side announcer voiceovers.
 - Interface and settings panel for tracking/configuring/viewing it all.
 - And more!
 Give me some ideas on GitHub and social media.

+# How to install
+Unzip to "World of Warcraft\_retail_\Interface\AddOns\" Make sure the folder name is correct: "PvPMagic" (excluding quotes, keeping capitalization).